LibraryCarpentry/lc-open-refine/episodes/07-basic-functions-I-petitiondata.md

 How this works can be seen in the next exercise...

 ## Exercise 5: Split signatory names into separate cells
-If you look at the At least 3 signatures from the petition column you should be able to see that there are multiple names in each cell separated by commas ",".
+If you look at the At least 3 signatures from the petition column you should be able to see that there are multiple names in each cell separated by the pipe symbol "|".
 To work with the signatory names effectively we need to split them into separate cells:
 * Click the dropdown menu at the top of the At least 3 signatures from the petition column
 * Choose 'Edit cells->Split multi-valued cells'
-* In the prompt type the , symbol and click 'OK'
+* In the prompt type the | symbol and click 'OK'
     * Note that the rows are still numbered sequentially
 * Click the 'Records' option to change to Records mode
     * Note how the numbering has changed - indicating that several rows are related to the same record